Nokia 1011 - Nokia's first 2G phone.

 Later, as data became more important, enhancements were made to 2G.
 Most notably GPRS where a separate packet switched always-on network for data was available.
 Later enhancements to this network were introduced with Edge technology.
 By this time 2G was a respectible network but too slow for the modern user

 In the UK there were four 2G networks (Vodafone, O2, Orange and T-Mobile).
-These are still maintained and used today predominantly for phone calls.
+These network are still maintained and used today predominantly in areas of difficult coverage.